oconnellj/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "Median number of daily steps is 10395"
 ```
-The mean number of steps taken in a day is approximately 9354, while the median of the number of daily steps is 10395, as also shown in this updated histogram.
+The mean number of steps taken in a day is approximately 9354, while the median of the number of daily steps is 10395, as also shown in the updated histogram below.

 ```r
 hist(as.numeric(daily_totals$total_steps), breaks = 20, xlim = c(0,25000), ylim = c(0,12), col = "red",